bsyk/cf-letsencrypt/README.md

 Create certificates for your Cloud-Foundry-hosted apps and domains using [Let's Encrypt](https://letsencrypt.org).

 Using the `--path` argument of the map-route command, you can specify just a path to be directed to a separate app.
+The benefit, in this situation, is that you can renew your certificates with zero downtime for your apps by running the letsencrypt code in a separate instance without disrupting your application.

 ```
 NAME: